dylang/node-rss/readme.md

  * _date_ <Date object or date string> The date and time of when the item was created.
 Feed readers use this to determine the sort order.
 Some readers will also use it to determine if the content should be presented as unread.
+ * _lat_ <number> The latitude coordinate of the item.
+This will only be recognized if this is a GeoRSS feed.
+ * _lng_ <number> The longitude coordinate of the item.
+This will only be recognized if this is a GeoRSS feed.

 ### Methods